Having a baby in Cape Town

 Maternity hospitals in Cape Town

-One’s choice of hospital is often determined by where one’s gynaecologist is based, and how close the hospital is to one’s home.
-Most hospitals organise tours of their maternity unit on a regular basis so you may want to book onto one of these before making your choice.
+The choice of which hospital to give birth in is often chosen on the basis of where one's gynaecologist is based, and how close the hospital is to home.
+Most hospitals organise tours of their maternity unit on a regular basis so expecting parents may want to book onto one of these before making their final choice.

 Gynaecologists in Cape Town